Section Principal Second Violin

 Position Description

-The general duties and work requirements of an Section Leader/Principal musician are to:
+General duties and work requirements of a Section leader/Principal musician are to:

 Additional Duties

-In addition to the duties of section musicians, a Section Leader/Principal Musician will also:
+In addition to the duties of a section musician, Section leader/Principal musicians (excepting First violins) will also:

 About QSO